Sniffy2019/Love-to-Read/README.md

 ### Links to additional pages are in the assets folder.
 [A link to GitHub] (https://github.com/Sniffy2019/Love-to-Read)

-Using Gitpod and terminal $ python3 -m http.server
-then using port 8000 will show the web page.
+Using Gitpod or codeanywhere and using the terminal $ python3 -m http.server then using port 8000 will show the web page.